 It is a good idea then to refresh our minds of the culture-shock symptoms, the phases missionaries usually go through, and the deep personal issues that can surface under stress.

-Have a look at the books listed below.
-Each of these will provide you with great information and resources, but most importantly they will help you learn to listen well.
+Look at the books and webpages in the Resources tab.
+These will provide you with great information, but most importantly they will help you learn to listen well.
 As you listen well to your new missionary, you will then be able to clearly identify some or all of the following:

 – a need to manage multiple and cumulative stress